kzmijews/8bit-comp/doc/hw-arch-spec.md

 > <p align="center">
 >    <i>Figure 2.1.2: main clock pulse generation</i>
 > </p>

-To better understand the how the timer works you can also take a look at the schema below:

 The time of signal "1" (high) of each pulse can be count as follow: